-The Township did not amend its 2023 budget as originally adopted and, therefore, is presenting its original and final budget in one column for each fund presented.
+The Township did not amend its 2024 budget for the Open Space Fund as originally adopted and, therefore, is presenting its original and final budget in one column for that fund.

 2. DIFFERENCES IN BUDGET BASIS VERSUS GAAP BASIS

 Miscellaneous governmental expenditures are budgeted for as such.
 Actual expenses have been allocated to activities.